qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single Fixed Transmon/Use Case - icognito - Optimized readout with optimal weights/README.md

 There are two advantages of using *optimal weights*.
 First, when there is little to zero information to tell apart the `|g>` and `|e>` states, the assigned weights are close to zero, thus reducing the accumulation of noise in contrast to using constant weights.
-For example, the first `100 ns` of this measurement have a small contribution towards total demodulated signal.
+For example, the first `100 ns` of this measurement (see *optimal weights* subplot) have a small contribution towards total demodulated signal.
 Second, the demodulated signal is projected along one axis in the IQ plane, thus allowing state discrimination with a single variable.

+Note that at the end of the measurement window the *optimal weights* does not end in zero.
+It is likely that more information can be obtained if the ring-down of the resonator would be included in the measurement window.
+This can be achieved by tuning the `time of flight` and `smearing` parameters in the configuration.

 ### Step 2: Benchmarking